jgverges/hotel-search-engine-react/README.md

 - `npm run test` - Run tests
 - `npm run lint` - Run linter

-## 🌐 Usage
+## Usage

-1. Start the application with `npm run dev`
+1. Start the app with `npm run dev`
+2. Open your browser at [http://localhost:5173](http://localhost:5173)
-2. Search for hotels by typing at least 3 characters in the destination field
+3. Search hotels by typing at least 3 characters
-3. Select dates and number of guests
-4. Click "Search Hotels" to view results
+5. Click "Search Hotels" to view results
-5. Click on any hotel to see its details
+6. Click a hotel to see details

-## 📄 License

-This project is private.

-## 👨‍💻 Author

-Developed as a candidate project for eBooking.